 Requirements and Instructions

+Complete the tables as follows:

-Total Projected LCFF Supplemental and/or Concentration Grants: Specify the amount of LCFF supplemental and concentration grant funds the LEA estimates it will receive in the coming year based on the number and concentration of foster youth, English learner, and low-income students.
+Total Projected LCFF Supplemental and/or Concentration Grants

+Specify the amount of LCFF supplemental and concentration grant funds the LEA estimates it will receive in the coming year based on the number and concentration of foster youth, English learner, and low-income students.
 This amount includes the Additional 15 percent LCFF Concentration Grant.

-Projected Additional 15 percent LCFF Concentration Grant: Specify the amount of additional LCFF concentration grant add-on funding, as described in EC Section 42238.02, that the LEA estimates it will receive in the coming year.
+Projected Additional 15 percent LCFF Concentration Grant

+Specify the amount of additional LCFF concentration grant add-on funding, as described in EC Section 42238.02, that the LEA estimates it will receive in the coming year.

-Projected Percentage to Increase or Improve Services for the Coming School Year: Specify the estimated percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all students in the LCAP year as calculated pursuant to 5 CCR Section 15496(a)(7).
+Projected Percentage to Increase or Improve Services for the Coming School Year

+Specify the estimated percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all students in the LCAP year as calculated pursuant to 5 CCR Section 15496(a)(7).

-LCFF Carryover — Percentage: Specify the LCFF Carryover — Percentage identified in the LCFF Carryover Table.
+LCFF Carryover — Percentage

+Specify the LCFF Carryover — Percentage identified in the LCFF Carryover Table.
 If a carryover percentage is not identified in the LCFF Carryover Table, specify a percentage of zero (0.00%).

-LCFF Carryover — Dollar: Specify the LCFF Carryover — Dollar amount identified in the LCFF Carryover Table.
+LCFF Carryover — Dollar

+Specify the LCFF Carryover — Dollar amount identified in the LCFF Carryover Table.
 If a carryover amount is not identified in the LCFF Carryover Table, specify an amount of zero ($0).

-Total Percentage to Increase or Improve Services for the Coming School Year: Add the Projected Percentage to Increase or Improve Services for the Coming School Year and the Proportional LCFF Required Carryover Percentage and specify the percentage.
+Total Percentage to Increase or Improve Services for the Coming School Year

+Add the Projected Percentage to Increase or Improve Services for the Coming School Year and the Proportional LCFF Required Carryover Percentage and specify the percentage.
 This is the LEA’s percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all students in the LCAP year, as calculated pursuant to 5 CCR Section 15496(a)(7).

 Required Descriptions:

-For each action being provided to an entire school, or across the entire school district or COE,an explanation of (1) how the needs of foster youth, English learners, including long-term English learners, and low-income students were considered first, and (2) how these actions are effective in meeting the goals for these students.
+LEA-wide and Schoolwide Actions

+For each action being provided to an entire LEA or school, provide an explanation of (1) the unique identified need(s) of the unduplicated student group(s) for whom the action is principally directed, (2) how the action is designed to address the identified need(s) and why it is being provided on an LEA or schoolwide basis and (3) the metric(s) used to measure the effectiveness of the action in improving outcomes for the unduplicated student group(s).